Mally Mall could be going back to prison

 One of Vegas Concierge’s first book signings will be held on October 15 in Houston.

-In attendance will be the main subject of the book, Angela Williams, as well as the author, Brian Joseph.
+I will be in attendance in addition to the main subject of the book, Angela Williams.
 The event is being hosted in conjunction with the anti-trafficking organization Demand Disruption.

 The event will be held at Life HTX (aka The Nichols Venue), 2515 Morse Street, from 5:30 to 8:00 p.m.